Do you have an idea? The Importance of branding to make it a reality

 - Idea vs. Execution: there are many big ideas, but the difference of success lies in how to execute them

-- Born entrepreneur vs. dreamer: the one who is able to successfully carry out any type of project vs. the one that has a concrete and specific interest/dream.
+- Born entrepreneur vs. dreamer: the one who is able to successfully carry out any type of project or idea vs. the one that has a concrete and specific idea / interest / dream.
 I fall into the second category.

 - Is your idea scalable?
 This will not only mark the potential but also the growth rate that you should have in mind for your Business Plan and resource estimates.